tklenze/monosat-ctl/README.md

 $sudo python3 setup.py install
 ```

+You might also have to add "export LD_LIBRARY_PATH=/usr/local/lib" to your ~/.bashrc

 ###Usage
 MonoSAT is based on [MiniSat 2][Minisat], and supports many of the same calling conventions: